 Some folks use plastic containers such as ice cream buckets.
 Here's why I don't.

-#3 - Clean your goat's udder before and after you milk
+#3 - Cleaning supplies for your goat's udder

 Your goat has been laying on straw, dirt and so on before she came into the barn to be milked.
 I don't want any of that debris falling into my milk bucket, and I'm sure you don't either.